 - Test, adjust, and remove friction points to optimize your results.

 - Measure results and continue optimizing until you achieve your intended goal.

 While every business has its own, unique goals and expectations for the future, there are certain conversions that every business owner can agree on.
-Increasing customer retention, driving traffic to your website, and increasing profit are all benefits of conversion rate optimization.
+Increasing customer retention will increase website traffic and increasing profit are all benefits of conversion rate optimization.
 Just remember, CRO is a process and therefore will take time to perfect.
 Do your best to implement these methods and listen to what your customers are telling you.